zeek/zeek-docs/scripts/base/init-bare.zeek.rst

          it is unset for histograms.

       count_value: :zeek:type:`count` :zeek:attr:`&optional`
-         The value of the underlying gauge or counter as a double if the underlying metric type uses ``int64_t``.
+         The integer value of underlying instrument if the metric type is INT_COUNTER or INT_GAUGE.
+This will be unset if the type is DOUBLE_COUNTER or DOUBLE_GAUGE.
-         Only counters and gauges created with the C++ API may have this value set.

-   Type of elements returned by the :zeek:see:`Telemetry::collect_metrics` function.
+   Metrics returned by the :zeek:see:`Telemetry::collect_metrics` function.

 .. zeek:type:: Telemetry::MetricOpts
-   :source-code: base/init-bare.zeek 5787 5835
+   :source-code: base/init-bare.zeek 5787 5838

    :Type: :zeek:type:`record`

-      prefix: :zeek:type:`string` :zeek:attr:`&optional`
+      prefix: :zeek:type:`string`
          The prefix (namespace) of the metric.
-Will be unset when returned from :zeek:see:`Telemetry::collect_metrics` or
-         :zeek:see:`Telemetry::collect_histogram_metrics`.
+Zeek uses the ``zeek`` prefix for any internal metrics and the ``process`` prefix for any metrics involving process state (CPU, memory, etc).

       name: :zeek:type:`string`
          The human-readable name of the metric.
 This is set to the